HowToDoInJava

 </suite>

-Now run above tests using testng.xml.
-Output of above test run is given below:
+Now run the above tests using testng.xml.
+The output of the above test run is given below:

 [TestNG] Running: C:\somepath\TestNGExamples\testng.xml